 The Black Panthers were initially formed to protect local communities from police brutality and racism.
 The group also ran medical clinics and provided free food to school children.
 Within a couple of years the Black Panthers in Oakland were feeding over 10,000 children every day before they went to school.

-Prominent members of the Black Panthers included Stokely Carmichael, H. Rap Brown, Fred Hampton, Fredrika Newton, Eldridge Cleaver, Kathleen Cleaver, David Hilliard, Angela Davis, Bobby Hutton and Elaine Brown.
+Prominent members of the Black Panthers included Stokely Carmichael, H. Rap Brown, Fred Hampton, Fredrika Newton, Eldridge Cleaver, Kathleen Cleaver, David Hilliard, George Jackson, Angela Davis, Bobby Hutton and Elaine Brown.

 The Black Panthers had chapters in several major cities and had a membership of over 2,000.
 Harassed by the police, members became involved in several shoot-outs.
 This included an exchange of fire between Panthers and the police at Oakland on 28th October, 1967.
 Huey Newton was wounded and while in hospital was charged with killing a police officer.
 The following year he was found guilty of voluntary manslaughter.